Lithium production numbers are often broken down in terms of lithium carbonate equivalent. But what is lithium carbonate? Find out here.

 Lithium production is at an all-time high, in part due to the world’s efforts to go green via electric vehicles.
 But what do we know about the different types of lithium?

 Here we discuss lithium carbonate, a lithium compound used in a range of industrial, technical and medical applications.

 As Albemarle (NYSE:ALB) notes, lithium carbonate is often “the first chemical in the lithium production chain,” with compounds like lithium hydroxide being produced with subsequent steps if needed.
-For that reason, investors will often see lithium production numbers broken down in terms of lithium carbonate equivalent.
+For that reason, lithium production numbers are often broken down in terms of lithium carbonate equivalent.